dddrrreee/cs140e-20win/libpi/README.md

                         DO NOT MODIFY THE MAKEFILE!

+Also:
+  don't add files to src/  or lib/  --- files we add later may conflict with yours.

+  however, you can add them to my-src/  --- if you do, the makefile will automatically grab them and compile.  this is nice b/c you don't have to do anything.  it's bad if you put .c files in there that you don't want compiled.

 Basic idea:
   - Put your source code files in this directory.
   - Put their names in the `put-your-src-here.mk` so that the `Makefile`